juanedmr/cli-testing/README.md

-# spark-project
+# cli-testing

-this is a spark testing project in amazon EMR
+Test cli in codespaces